 The first time this happened, as recorded in Luke chapter 5, when Jesus was first calling these men to be apostles, Jesus blesses them with an act of grace and gives them a great catch of fish.
 Peter turns this grace into law, falls to his knees and says, "Depart from me, Lord; for I am a sinful man."
 He believed that in his sinful state, he should not be near to God or anyone godly - as if faith or being justified in God's sight had anything to do with Peter's words or his works.
 Peter needed to get educated.
 And he will.
-As he writes in his first epistle, "Baptism
+As he writes in his first epistle, "Baptism now saves you."
+He comes to understand the nature of grace.

 As we hear in John's Gospel of this great catch of fish, Jesus first greets the disciples with words that are anything but gracious.
-He says, "Children (paidia), do you have any fish?"
+He says, "Children (paidia, in the Greek), do you have any fish?"
 That word for children (paidia) is a weighted word.
 It is a child at the age of being educated or needing to be educated.
 Or can be a term used against adults who need to put away childish things.